-Pumpkin Cheesecake Bars start with a graham cracker crust filled with a cheesecake layer and topped with homemade whipped cream, each part flavored with pumpkin spice!
+Pumpkin Cheesecake Bars start with a graham cracker crust filled with a cheesecake layer, a pumpkin cheesecake layer, and topped with homemade whipped cream.
+Then, pumpkin spice is sprinkled over the top for even more pumpkin spice flavor!
 If these sound good to you, I know you will love my Pumpkin Cheesecake!

 Pumpkin Cheesecake Bars